 Vows

-Your wedding vows are one of the most meaningful and personal parts of your wedding day.
-They are the heart of the ceremony—the moment where your commitment is spoken aloud and shared in front of the people who matter most.
+Your wedding vows are one of the most meaningful and personal elements of your wedding day.
+They form the heart of the ceremony, the moment where your commitment is spoken aloud and shared in the presence of the people who matter most.

-While weddings are often filled with details such as décor, attire, music, and logistics, the ceremony itself is where the true significance lies.
-Your vows are a reflection of your relationship, your promises, and the future you are choosing together.
+While weddings often include many thoughtful details such as décor, attire, music, and planning logistics, the ceremony itself is where the true significance lies.
+Your vows represent your relationship, your promises, and the future you are choosing to build together.

-Wedding vows have evolved over time.
-While traditional wording remains meaningful and widely chosen, many couples today opt to personalize their vows to better reflect their unique relationship.
-Whether traditional, modern, or fully custom, your vows should feel authentic to who you are as individuals and as a couple.
+Over time, wedding vows have evolved.
+Traditional wording continues to hold deep meaning and remains a popular choice.
+At the same time, many couples now choose to personalize their vows so they more closely reflect their relationship and shared experiences.
+Whether traditional, modern, or fully custom, your vows should feel genuine and aligned with who you are as individuals and as a couple.

 Your vows do not need to be memorized.
-If preferred, your officiant can guide you through them line by line during the ceremony.
+If you prefer, your officiant can guide you through them line by line during the ceremony to ensure a comfortable and seamless experience.

-Above all, your vows should reflect your relationship—your shared experiences, your values, and your commitment to one another.
-There is no single “right” way to write vows.
-Some couples choose traditional wording, others draw inspiration from readings or online sources, and many combine elements to create something uniquely their own.
+Above all, your vows should reflect your relationship, your shared values, your experiences together, and your commitment to one another.
+There is no single correct way to write vows.
+Some couples choose traditional wording, others draw inspiration from readings or examples they find, and many combine different elements to create vows that feel natural and meaningful to them.

-When it comes to vows, the only real limit is your imagination.
-We encourage you to explore different styles, take inspiration from samples, and shape something that feels natural and meaningful to you.
-Your officiant is also a valuable resource and can offer guidance or suggestions based on experience.
+When it comes to vows, the only limit is your imagination.
+You are encouraged to explore different styles, gather inspiration from sample wording, and shape something that feels authentic and true to your relationship.
+Your officiant is also available as a resource and can offer guidance, structure, or suggestions based on experience.

 Below are examples of traditional vows.
-Review them, combine elements you like, and use them as a foundation to create vows that are uniquely yours.
+Review them, combine elements you connect with, and use them as a foundation to craft vows that reflect your commitment and your story.

 Traditional Vows